 Awarded annually to a scholar whose contributions are truly outstanding for distinguished service to Mormon history.
 The selection committee will consider the influence of certain individual works by nominees for this award, as well as their cumulative records of meritorious scholarship in general.
 Awarded since 1999, this award is named and given in memory and recognition of a founding father of the Mormon History Association and premier mentor and promoter of Mormon history.
 This award replaces the Grace Fort Arrington Award for Historical Excellence that was offered from 1981 through 1998, so winners of that award will not be eligible for the present one.

-Awarded for the best published article on Mormon history.
-Funded by the Hartley Foundation to honor noted Mormon historian William G. Hartley (pictured).
+$500 Awarded for the best published article on Mormon history.
+Funded by the Hartley Foundation to honor noted late Mormon historian William G. Hartley (pictured).

-Awarded for the best doctoral dissertation on a Mormon historical theme.
-Funded in honor and memory of the many students of Gerald R. Jones, who served for many years as an administrator and instructor for the LDS Church Education System.
+$800 Awarded for the best doctoral dissertation on a Mormon historical theme.
+Funded in honor and memory of the many students of Gerald Edward Jones (pictured), who served for many years as an administrator and instructor for the LDS Church Education System.

 $500 Award for the best master’s thesis on a Mormon historical theme.
 Funded in honor of Lester E. Bush who served for five years as Associate Editor of Dialogue: A Journal of Mormon Thought and wrote many articles and one book.
 His most noteworthy achievement was a Dialogue article published in 1973 on Blacks and the priesthood.
 He spent his career as a physician working for the federal government and is now retired.